Starlink Internet Review: Plans, Pricing, and Speeds

 Starlink equipment and installation

-Another unorthodox aspect of Starlink is that it is entirely self-installable, which has pros and cons.
-On one hand, Starlink is designed to work directly out of the box, so there is no need to pay a fee and wait for a technician to come to your home.
+Starlink is engineered to work directly out of the box, so there is no need to pay a fee and wait for a technician to come to your home.
 Lots of people prefer it this way.

 Many customers I spoke with were handy enough to mount their dish, drill a hole into their home, and run the cable through.
 They also told me they understood it could be trouble for other people.